chenchenzi/chenzixu/content/resources/3asr/sr3.md

 All the Python scripts will be available on my Github {{< icon name="github" pack="fab" >}} [to be updated].
 This tutorial is very **long**.
 Feel free to navigate through the section menu on the right on a computer screen.

-> The **Montreal Forced Aligner (MFA)** is built upon Kaldi ASR and provides much straightforward commands for model training and forced alignment.
+> The **Montreal Forced Aligner (MFA)** is built upon Kaldi ASR and provides much more straightforward commands for model training and forced alignment.
 This Kaldi tutorial manifests the inner workings of MFA.
 For the theory of statistical speech recognition and the MFA approach, check out my [slides](https://chenzixu.rbind.io/slides/asr/asr_talk#/title-slide).

 <br>